claycle/northtexasaikido/content/seminar-section.md

 ---
-title: Spring Seminar 2023
+title: Spring Seminar 2024
 comment: Included in home page if $.Param "cascade.show.seminar"
 _build:
     list: false
     render: false
 ---
 ## Patricia Hendricks Shihan
+#### 7th Dan

-[Patricia Hendricks Shihan](https://www.aikido-sanleandro.com/patricia-hendricks-shihan/) returns to North Texas Aikido for a full weekend of outstanding instruction **Saturday and Sunday, March 25th and 26th, 2023**.
+[Patricia Hendricks Shihan](https://www.aikido-sanleandro.com/patricia-hendricks-shihan/) returns to North Texas Aikido for a full weekend of outstanding instruction **Saturday and Sunday, April 7th and 7th, 2024**.
 Don’t miss this opportunity to deepen your understanding of Aikido under this world-renowned master instructor.

 Register online for the seminar now.
 Fees are $130/person for both Saturday and Sunday, or $90/person for either Saturday or Sunday.